rhythmbhiwani/whatsapp_rtu_result/README.md

 Google chrome will start and you will see whatsapp login QR Code.
 Just scan the code and you are ready to serve

 ## Testing
-Just message any RTU roll number to get his/her result of 'BTECH IV SEM MAIN 2019'
+Just message any RTU roll number to get his/her result of the selected exam

 ## Thank You